 Section 4(c) – Split Shift Pay Requirement.
-An employer shall pay a retail, food service, cleaning, hospitality, or warehouse employee, or Secretary’s designated employee, for one additional hour at the employee’s regular rate of pay for each day during which the employee works a split shift.
+An employer shall pay a covered sector employee, for one additional hour at the employee’s regular rate of pay for each day during which the employee works a split shift.

 Section 4(d) – Pay Stub Transparency.
 Pay provided to an employee under the Act’s advance notice, predictability pay, or split shift pay requirements must be included in the employee’s regular paycheck.
 The employer must identify the total number of hours of additional pay provided for the pay period involved and whether the additional pay was due to the requirements of the Act.

 Section 5.
 Right to Rest Between Work Shifts.

 The Schedules That Work Act ensures that employees have adequate rest between work shifts by prohibiting back-to-back “clopening” shifts without employee consent and requiring all employers covered by the Act to compensate employees when they agree to work two shifts with less than an 11-hour break them.

 - An employee may decline, without penalty, to work a shift that is scheduled less than 11 hours after the end of the of the previous shift, or during the 11 hours following the end of a work shift that spanned two days.

 - If an employee consents to work a “clopening” shift, the employer must pay them 1.5 times their regular rate of pay for the hours worked that are within the 11-hour window.